blbadger/blbadger.github.io/language-model-features.md

  active MDMA incentiv thirst
 ```

-It should be noted, however, that this alignment is not as absolute as was observed for gradient descent-based methods or for 1-token length greedy search, but it remains apparent that GPT-2 models have more-aligned transformer block features than the features in vision transformers.
+It should be noted, however, that this alignment is not quite as absolute as was observed for gradient descent-based methods or for 1-token length complete search.
+It is evident that GPT-2 model transformer blocks exhibit more closely aligned features than those in vision transformers, where it is usually not possible to determine features in block $n-1$ features given features from block $n$.

 To see that the greedy approach using only the last sequence element's activation is equivalent to the greedy approach using all sequence activations, we can modify the algorithm as follows: